Krzysztof Piątek: İstanbul Başakşehir

+Al-Duhail

+On 3 June 2025, he joined Qatar Stars League club Al-Duhail on a permanent deal for a reported transfer fee of €10 million.
+With the move, Piątek's cumulative transfer figure grew to €76.5 million, making him the most expensive Polish player of all time, ahead of Arkadiusz Milik at €58 million and Robert Lewandowski at €54 million.

 International career

-Uncapped, Piątek was included in Poland's preliminary 35-man squad for the 2018 FIFA World Cup, but was one of 12 players cut from the final team for the tournament in Russia.

-He made his international debut on 11 September 2018, starting in a 1–1 friendly draw with the Republic of Ireland in Wrocław and making way for Mateusz Klich after 61 minutes.
+Despite having not debuted for the Polish senior squad, Piątek was included in Poland's preliminary 35-man squad for the 2018 FIFA World Cup, but was one of 12 players cut from the final team.
+Piątek's international debut came on 11 September 2018, starting in a 1–1 friendly draw with the Republic of Ireland in Wrocław and making way for Mateusz Klich after 61 minutes.
 Exactly one month later, he made his competitive debut in a UEFA Nations League match against Portugal and scored the opening goal in a 3–2 defeat.

-Regarded as an important player for the national team and ready to play alongside Robert Lewandowski and Arkadiusz Milik in an attacking trio, Piątek was forced to miss the postponed Euro 2020 due to ankle injury in May 2021 that required surgery and months of rehabilitation.
+Regarded as an important player for the national team and ready to play alongside Robert Lewandowski and Arkadiusz Milik in an attacking trio, Piątek was forced to miss the postponed UEFA Euro 2020 due to ankle injury in May 2021 that required surgery and months of rehabilitation.
+On 10 November 2022, Piątek was included in Poland's 2022 FIFA World Cup squad, making two group stage appearances as a substitute.
+On 7 June 2024, he was named in the final 26-man squad for UEFA Euro 2024.
+On 21 June, in Poland's second game of the tournament, he levelled the score in the 30th minute of a 1–3 loss to Austria.